MOPHEADART/Ditherer/README.md

-This is a program I wrote that takes an image and applies a Bayer 2x2 matrix to dither the image.
+This is a program I wrote that takes an image and applies a Bayer matrices to dither an image.
 It accepts .png and .jpg as well as exports in both.